 Wildlife photography tutorials are essential to a beginner to understand not only how to choose the right camera settings but how to prepare, position and react when the moment comes.

-What is wildlife photography defined as?
-Well, pretty much the art of photographing any living animal that isn’t a person!
+Well pretty much the art of photographing any living animal that isn’t a person!
 Everything constitutes wildlife pretty much.
 From photographing garden birds to snapping animals on safari, they all fall under the same umbrella.

-But if you’re capturing animals in your garden we can give you some wildlife photography settings and preparation tips that’ll start you off on the right foot.
+But if you’re shooting animals in your garden, we can give you some wildlife photography settings and preparation tips that’ll start you off on the right foot.

 If you’re wondering what the best wildlife photography equipment for beginners is, let us help you out.
 A lot depends on what type of animal you are photographing – is it always birds, zoo animals, pets or insects?
 All require a different approach.
-If we were to generalise and help you get a good all-around camera if you like photographing all wildlife then consider a DSLR or Mirrorless camera with full manual controls.
+If we were to generalise and help you get a good all-round camera if you like photographing all wildlife then consider a DSLR or Mirrorless camera with full manual controls.

 A camera with IBIS (inbuilt image stabilization) and telephoto lenses with IS (image stabilisation) too are good ideas when using long and heavy lenses.

 Rapid movement from the photographer to pick up the camera and start shooting can scare timid wildlife away.
-Therefore it’s best to have your composition ready locked and waiting for the animals to appear.
+Therefore, it’s best to have your composition ready locked and waiting for the animals to appear.

-In our experience, the best place to focus your camera’s attention is on the food source.
+In our experience, the best place to focus your camera’s attention is on a food source.
 No matter what time of year or what species, food is what will make any garden animal come out into the open where you can photograph it.

 Try to strategically position the food in a place that will look photogenic.
 For instance, moving a bird feeder away from a brick wall so the background is nice and clear.